1.The Academy’s Aims and Values

 - to foster good relations between persons who share a relevant protected characteristic and persons who do not share it.

 All of our trustees and staff are made aware of the need to have due regard to these general duties when making a significant decision (including the development of policies) and to assess whether it may have particular implications for people with particular protected characteristics.
-Trustees were provided with Equalities Act training in November 2018.
+Trustees and staff were provided with Equalities Act training in November 2018 and June 2019 respectively.

 2.3 We also have two specific duties: